NeonGeckoCom/neon-phal-plugin-monitoring/README.md

 msg_type: neon.metric
 data:
   name: Metric name/type
+  timestamp: Optional timestamp metric was collected (float epoch time)
   # Add any data that will be collected as part of this metric
-context:
-  timestamp: Optional timestamp metric was collected (float epoch time)
 ```